elenderg/PAL-1000/instruções de compilação.md

 `Reduce the ratio.`

-`If the ratio's denominator is not 1, abort with "_You have to specify a whole number of bytes for a byte array_" and the rider; exit.`
+`If the ratio's denominator is not 1, abort with "You have to specify a whole number of bytes for a byte array_" and the rider; exit.`

 `Put the ratio's numerator into the field's count.`

 `Move the rider (compiler rules).`

-`If the rider's token is not "_byte_" or "_bytes", abort with "_Nothing but the word 'bytes' is appropriate after a counted field designator._" and the rider; exit.`
+`If the rider's token is not "_byte_" or "_bytes", abort with "Nothing but the word 'bytes' is appropriate after a counted field designator._" and the rider; exit.`

 `Move the rider (compiler rules).`